strangehurst/PNML.jl/docs/src/pnml.md

 It is possibly to create a non-standard pntd.
 And more will be standardized, either formally or informally.
 Non-standard mostly means that the interchangibility is restricted.

+Note that we use PNML.jl to refer to all the packages in the monorepo (multiple package repository).

 Since validation is not a goal of PNML.jl, non-standard pntds can be used for the URI of an XML `net` tag's `type` attribute.
 Notably `pnmlcore` and `nonstandard` are mapped to PnmlCore.

 PnmlCore is the minimum level of meaning that any pnml file can hold.
-PNML.jl should be able to create a valid intermediate representation using PnmlCore, since all the higher-level meaning is expressed as pnml labels, restrictions, and required XML tag names.
+PNML.jl should be able to create a valid intermediate representation using PnmlCore since all the higher-level meaning is expressed as pnml labels, restrictions, and required XML tag names.